anuragkanwar/expense-tracker/API_ROUTES.md

 POST /api/v1/friends Sends a friend request to another user by email or user ID.
 GET /api/v1/friends/requests Lists all pending friend requests for the current user.
 PUT /api/v1/friends/requests/{userId} Accepts or rejects a pending friend request from a specific user.
-DELETE /api/v1/friends/{userId} Removes a friend.
+DELETE /api/v1/friends/{userId} Removes a friend or cancels a pending friend request.

 Group Management
 POST /api/v1/groups Creates a new expense-sharing group.